 The project EuroTube proved to be surprisingly challenging from the very beginning.
 First the team had to find a long, flat stretch of land for EuroTube’s construction in Switzerland, a country famous for its mountains.
-And just as the right location was found in the canton of Valais, another challenge came along.
-How to survey such a complicated site surrounded with mountains, water bodies, forests and railway tracks?
-Luckily, the fellow Swiss company Wingtra already had a solution – a VTOL drone WingtraOne.
+And just as the right location was found in the canton of Valais, another challenge came along: How could they survey such a complicated site, surrounded by mountains, water bodies, forests and railway tracks?
+Luckily, the fellow Swiss company Wingtra already had a solution–a VTOL fixed-wing drone WingtraOne.

 The 3 km long and 3 m wide stretch of land will be used to build the EuroTube – a vacuum tube that is to be the testing site for ultra high-speed transportation technology.
 The project is the European answer to its American counterpart Hyperloop of the SpaceX and Elon Musk fame.

 After spending months in research and development of prototypes, the team at EuroTube has chosen the stretch of land in the Valais region of Switzerland as its candidate location.
 The chosen construction site is located next to railways tracks.
 A few water bodies, forests, and ditches flank the other side of the construction site, making available a mere 3 m wide piece of land for take-off and landing of the drone.
 Fortunately, the WingtraOne’s VTOL (Vertical Take-off and Landing) capabilities were designed with exactly these kind of constraints.
 But why choose such a peculiar construction site in the first place?

 The answer lies in the technology behind the EuroTube itself.
 One of the main limitations in speeding objects on ground is the high air resistance, also called drag (drag is a type of friction force acting opposite to the relative motion of any object).
 By maintaining a low pressure environment or even a vacuum, this air resistance can be lowered drastically, and hence objects can be accelerated to high speeds.